 Friday, September 23, 2022

-This Book Launch is part of Gender Institute's Social Reproduction Theory Lecture Series.
+This Book Launch is part of Gender Institute's Social Reproduction Theory Lecture Series which is sponsored by The Baldy Center for Law and Social Policy, and co-sponsored by the Arts Management Program.

 In Art Work Katja Praznik counters the Western understanding of art – as a passion for self-expression and an activity done out of love, without any concern for its financial aspects – and instead builds a case for understanding art as a form of invisible labour.
 Focusing on the experiences of art workers and the history of labour regulation in the arts in socialist Yugoslavia, Praznik helps elucidate the contradiction at the heart of artistic production and the origins of the mystification of art as labour.